 Caraway’s absence from Tuesday’s City Council meeting drew questions from at least one council member.
 Caraway’s office had said he’d become ill during a recent trip with a youth group to Alabama.

-But Councilman Kevin Felders, often a critic of the Caraway, suggested a different reason - that he was dodging the legal system.
+But Councilman Kevin Felders, often a critic of the Caraway, suggested a different reason than he was dodging the legal system.